unChaz/sci-fi-5e/srd/classes/warlock.md

 *Prerequisite: 12th level, Pact of the Blade feature*

-When you hit a creature with your pact weapon, the creature takes extra necrotic damage equal to your Charisma modifier (minimum 1).
+When you hit a creature with your pact weapon, the creature takes extra radiation damage equal to your Charisma modifier (minimum 1).

 ##### Mask of Many Faces

-You can cast *disguise self* at will, without expending a spell slot.
+You can cast *disguise self* at will, without expending a tek skill slot.

 ##### Master of Myriad Forms

 *Prerequisite: 15th level*

-You can cast *alter self* at will, without expending a spell slot.
+You can cast *alter self* at will, without expending a tek skill slot.

 ##### Minions of Chaos

 *Prerequisite: 9th level*

-You can cast *conjure elemental* once using a warlock spell slot.
+You can cast *conjure elemental* once using a warlock tek skill slot.
 You can’t do so again until you finish a long rest.

 ##### Mire the Mind

 *Prerequisite: 5th level*

-You can cast *slow* once using a warlock spell slot.
+You can cast *slow* once using a warlock tek skill slot.
 You can’t do so again until you finish a long rest.

 ##### Misty Visions

-You can cast *silent image* at will, without expending a spell slot or material components.
+You can cast *silent image* at will, without expending a tek skill slot or material components.

 ##### One with Shadows